MyBord/mybord-client/docs/architecture.md

 * **.storybook:**
   * config files to run storybook.
 * **dist/:**
-  * folder that contains the app build.
+  * folder that contains the front-end application build / bundle.
 * **docs/:**
   * folder that contains the app documentation.
 * **`etc/toDo.md`:**